An independent day and boarding Sixth Form in West Sussex

 Slindon College is an independent day and boarding school located amongst the beautiful West Sussex countryside in the South Downs National Park with sweeping views of the South Coast.
 The College is a unique independent school giving extra support for boys aged 8-18 with additional learning needs.

-At Slindon College every boy is considered an individual with their own unique strengths.
+At Slindon College every pupil is considered an individual with their own unique strengths.
 We believe in developing independent learning and encouraging every pupil to achieve and develop a personal love of school whilst helping to achieve their potential.

 Our Sixth Form differs from others in its provision of a full-time, bespoke timetable.
 As class sizes are small (usually no more than four) we have a large amount of flexibility in organising an individual programme of study for our Post-16 pupils.
 We offer a tailor-made curriculum helping our pupils transition to the next phase of their personal and academic development, encouraging them to complete any outstanding qualifications they may require for their future.